Shinji Okada

-Shinji Okada (岡田 慎司, Okada Shinji) is a Japanese footballer currently playing as a goalkeeper for Nara Club.
+Shinji Okada (岡田 慎司, Okada Shinji) is a Japanese footballer currently playing as a goalkeeper for Thespa Gunma.

 Career

 Early in his first steps into football, Okada played and studied at Shigenobu Junior High School, Matsuyama Kogyo High School and Biwako Seikei Sport College.

 Okada begin first professional career with FC Imabari in 2018.
 FC Imabari announces Okada left from the club after expiration contract on 28 November 2022, he play five years at Imabari.

 On 26 December at same year, Okada announcement officially transfer to J3 promotion club, Nara Club for upcoming 2023 season.